Blog: Thoughts on Things

 Quote: “Life loves to be taken by the lapel and told: ‘I’m with you kid.
 Let’s go.’” ― Maya Angelou

 Lindsey Salatka is an author, blogger, and generally congenial person, except when she’s not, and then, look out!
-Because her inner feline is a serious bad-ass.
-Her work has been featured on blogher.com, ewriterscoach.com, In The Loop, Shanghai Family Magazine, Urbanatomy: Shanghai, and, of course, here at thefeistywriter.com where she is the managing editor and duster in chief.
+Her inner feline is a serious bad-ass.
+Lindsey’s work has been featured on blogher.com, ewriterscoach.com, In The Loop, Shanghai Family Magazine, Urbanatomy: Shanghai, and, of course, here at thefeistywriter.com where she is the managing editor and duster in chief.
 She is also director of programming at the San Diego Writers Festival, which is an unforgettable three day experience coming your way in 2019.
 Her novel, Fish Heads and Duck Skin, will someday be ready for public viewing.
 Until then, you can find her curled up with her family or musing about life, love, and culture on her blog, fishheadology.

-Quote: “It’s time you knowed, the word is ‘grew’ instead of ‘growed. ’” ― Where the Sidewalk Ends: The Poems and Drawings of Shel Silverstein
+Quote: “It’s time you knowed, the word is ‘grew’ instead of ‘growed. ’” ―Where the Sidewalk Ends: The Poems and Drawings of Shel Silverstein

 Blog: Guest Bloggers